thousandeyes/thousandeyes-sdk-java/thousandeyes-sdk-java-usage/docs/UsageApi.md

 | **429** | Exhausted rate limit for the organization |  -  |
 | **500** | Internal server error |  -  |

-## getTestUnitsUsageWithHttpInfo
+## getTestsUnitsUsageWithHttpInfo

-> ApiResponse<GetTestUnitsUsage200Response> getTestUnitsUsage getTestUnitsUsageWithHttpInfo(aid, startDate, endDate, cursor)
+> ApiResponse<TestsUsage> getTestsUnitsUsage getTestsUnitsUsageWithHttpInfo(aid, startDate, endDate, cursor)

 Get cloud and enterprise agents units usage

 This endpoint returns the cloud and enterprise agents usage for all the tests for a specific time period, or the curent billing cycle if no time period is specified.
-In the &#x60;/v7/usage&#x60; API, an entprise agent&#39;s usage is reported in the account group where the agent was created (i.e Primary Account Group).
+In the &#x60;/v7/usage&#x60; API, an enterprise agent&#39;s usage is reported in the account group where the agent was created (i.e Primary Account Group).
 However in this API, the agent&#39;s usage is distributed among all the account groups where the tests are running on the particular agent.
 This API is also only available to customers on usage based pricing model.

 ### Example